Vatsinator/vatsinator-legacy/README.md

 Vatsinator uses QT libraries for GUI and OpenGL as a map rendering engine.
 Currently we can run this application on Linux and Windows.
 We are looking for MacOS package maintainers.

-**To avoid confusion** Vatsinator is NOT a real-life real-time air traffic monitor.
+**To avoid confusion** Vatsinator does NOT show real-life traffic.
 It is only VATSIM (Virtual Air Traffic Simulation) network monitor.
+To find out what VATSIM is, see [http://www.vatsim.net](http://www.vatsim.net/).

 ---